beraSayantan/TransLite/README.md

 ### About the app

 This is a Translation App which identifies the langauge of the entered text and translates into the language which the user selects from the Spinner.
+The result is displayed on the TextView below the translate button.

-This project has implementation of concepts like ViewBinding as well as sees implementation of Firebase ML Kit.
+This project has implementation of concepts like ViewBinding, APIs,  as well as sees implementation of Firebase ML Kit.

 ---